Logo

 Pricing

 EzyCourse blends course delivery with community chat, making it ideal for education-focused groups.
-All plans include unlimited courses and mobile app support for seamless learning communities.
+All plans include unlimited courses, community chat, and a free mobile app.

 Where EzyCourse shines